ESL Debate Topic: Precision Agriculture

 Visual aids such as charts or graphs illustrating the impact of Precision Agriculture on crop yield, resource consumption, and environmental sustainability can enhance understanding and engagement by providing clear visual representations of its potential effects.

-See also ESL Debate Topic: Cyber Espionage
+See also ESL Debate Topic: Autonomous Drones

 Debate Questions